-India, along with the world, faced an unprecedented emergency in 2020.
-We’ve seen crisis after crisis in the last year, some common between us and the world and some which have been unique to India.
-Because of the pandemic, many people, including us, saw the onset of 2021 as a sign of new beginnings and the end of all the problems that came with 2020.
-Since it’s only January, we’re still hopeful, despite several events which seemed to be unfortunate spill overs from last year.
+India, along with the world, faced an unprecedented emergency in 2020 and 2021.
+We’ve seen crisis after crisis in the last two years, some common between us and the world and some that have been unique to India.
+Because of the pandemic, many people, including us, saw the onset of 2022 as a sign of new beginnings and the end of all the problems that came with 2020-21.
+Since it’s only January, we’re still hopeful.

-We all have our wishlists for 2021 for ourselves, our families, our professional lives, and of course, effective vaccines.
-So, on the occasion of Republic Day 2021, we decided that we would make our own wishlist for India and its citizens.
+We all have our wishlists for 2022 for ourselves, our families, and our friends.
+So, on the occasion of Republic Day 2022, we decided that we would make our own wishlist for India and its citizens.

 1. Less hustle, more rest

-A year of pause and focusing on our health made us realise the value of resting and treating our bodies right.
-We hope that, in 2021, India and its ever-increasing start-up culture will go through a much-needed change and not equate with success with living in constant hustle mode.
+Two years of pause and focusing on our health made us realise the value of resting and treating our bodies right.
+We hope that, in 2022, India and its ever-increasing start-up culture will go through a much-needed change and not equate success with living in constant hustle mode.

 2. Debates backed by facts and knowledge, not volume